JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 export { data };

-Requires module-level async execution model.
-Not yet supported.
+Requires a module-level async execution model.

 ES2016